Luke Greenbank: 2022

 A little over one week later, at the 2022 European Aquatics Championships held in Rome, Greenbank ranked fourth in the prelims heats of the 200 metre backstroke with a time of 1:57.81 and qualified for the evening semifinals.
 He swam a 1:57.07 in the semifinals, qualifying for the final ranking third.
 In the final, he won the bronze medal with a time of 1:56.15, finishing 0.53 seconds behind gold medalist Yohann Ndoye-Brouard of France.
 Five days later, on the final day of swimming competition, he helped placed fourth in the 4×100 metre medley relay, splitting a 54.28 for the backstroke leg of the relay to contribute to the final time of 3:33.60 and finishing 0.32 seconds behind the team from Austria that won the bronze medal.

+2024

+After finishing second behind Oliver Morgan in the 200 metres backstroke at the 2024 Aquatics GB Swimming Championships, Greenbank recorded a time that met the British Consideration criteria for a place at the 2024 Summer Olympics.
+He was subsequently named in the British team for the Olympics.Luke Greenbank competed at the 2024 Summer Olympics.

+In the Olympics, although he placed first in his heat in the 200 metre backstroke, he was disqualified due to staying underwater past the 15 metre mark.

+2025

+Greenbank finished second again behind Oliver Morgan in the 200 metres backstroke at the 2025 Aquatics GB Swimming Championships and earned selection for the 2025 World Aquatics Championships in Singapore.
+Subsequently at the World Championships, he reached the final of the 200 metres backstroke.